a7medsayed/e-commerce-backend-demo/README.md

 2- users can create and show all active products.
 3- users can create order with needed products.
 4- users can complete/cancel orders.
-5- users can shoe their orders.
+5- users can show their orders.
 6- admin users can show all created orders.
 ```